 Sharp objects, such as snow shovels or studded tires, pose a serious threat to your driveway.
 Such objects can chip away at your asphalt driveway, scrape off protective coatings, or tear small chunks out of it.
 As such, you should practice caution when using sharp objects on your driveway.

+Yes, salt damages driveways!
 While many people use rock salt on their driveways to reduce the formation of ice, doing so can be very damaging as it increases the number of thaw and freeze cycles.
 Each time ice thaws, it has the potential to penetrate deeper into small cracks, and each time it freezes it will expand and cause more damage to the driveway.
 As such, you should avoid using rock salt on your driveway if possible.

 To help prevent a variety of different causes from damaging your driveway, consider investing in Paragon Protection’s sealcoating services.
-By sealcoating your driveway, you place a protective layer over it to reduce the risk of breakage, oxidation, and weathering.
+By sealcoating your driveway or parking lot, you place a protective layer over it to reduce the risk of breakage, oxidation, and weathering.
 In addition to offering sealcoating services, we are also attic insulation installers and provide power washing and spray roof coating services.
 To learn more about the sealcoating services offered by Paragon Protection’s professional asphalt maintenance specialists or any of our other services, contact us today.